0xPolygonID/tutorials/mkdocs/docs/wallet/proof-generation/proof-generation-overview.md

 # Overview

-The proof generation starts with the Wallet SDK scanning the QR code on the Verifier website/app.
-This is worth mentioning that the proof-generation process initiates on the Verifier side first with the Verifier requesting the wallet SDK to select the type of credential for which proof verification is required.
+The proof generation starts with the Wallet scanning the QR code on the Verifier website/app.
+This is worth mentioning that the proof-generation process initiates on the Verifier side first with the Verifier requesting the wallet to select the type of credential for which proof verification is required.

 ## Steps of Proof Generation